Psykotikism/Mutant_Tanks/INFORMATION.md

 		"Game Modes"
 		{
 			// Enable Mutant Tanks in these game mode types.
+			// Note: This setting has a convar equivalent (mt_gamemodetypes).
 			// --
 			// Add up numbers together for different results.
 			// --